Number : Season 12, serial 3 of 4.

 Whats bad : Mainly SFX, Davros’ mask looks a little too rubbery now and the Dalek embryo’s look like something coughed up from a lung infection.

-Review With Spoilers : Another gem, with the 3rd episode of season 12.
+Review With Spoilers : Another gem, with the 3rd serial of season 12.
 Taking the Daleks and doing something different with them, by giving the viewer an origin story and the introduction of their creator; Davros.

 There is alot of good ideas going on here, from a concept angle.
 For instance, we get to see the last painful days of the civil war on Skaro, where both Kaled’s and Thal’s are fighting with only basic technology left.
 Due to all other resources having been used up over 100’s of years of stalemate and dwindling resource.